robertbaker13/phase-0-handbook/coding-references/driver-code.md

 end                                            # end of the describe block
 ```

-Again, don't waste your time learning Rspec now, the only thing you have to know is that you need to run rspec files with `$ rspec file_name.rb` You will spend plenty of time learning and writing Rspec tests on site.
+Again, don't waste your time learning Rspec now.
+The only thing you have to know is that you need to run Rspec files with `$ rspec file_name.rb` You will spend plenty of time learning and writing Rspec tests on site.